hxtree/galaxyops/README.md

 During CI, an artifact from each project **MUST** be uploaded to S3.
 This artifact **SHOULD** be processed by AWS CodePipeline for CD.

-#### Empowering Teams

-If a team needs to rely on another team to make a change that slows down the application development life cycle, this is unacceptable.

-This separation of concerns between dev and ops teams is commonly seen in enterprises.
-This introduces numerous problems.
-Instead Ops in ment to provide a platform to enable Dev to focus on writting code that matters.

-Dev should not be limited by Ops infulstructure, and be forced to add logic to the same ball of mud.
-The should be empowered to release software.
-It's better for platform to provide a L3 construct than to ship code it doesn't understand.

-#### Ephemeral Environments

-Furthermore, ephemeral environments **MUST** facilitate parallel development and testing, enabling multiple teams to work on different features simultaneously without interfering with each other.
-This parallelization **MUST** accelerate development cycles and enhance collaboration, ultimately leading to faster time-to-market and improved software quality.

-Data necessary for setting up a service should move uphill from one environment to the next through migrations.
-Software engineers should not require access to production to do their job.

 <details>
   <summary>Provisioning</summary>